pytorch/pytorch.github.io/_posts/2019-07-23-mapillary-research.md

 `PackedSequence`s also help us deal with the second problem highlighted above.
 We slightly modify `DistributedDataParallel` to recognize `PackedSequence` inputs, splitting them in equally sized chunks and distributing their contents across the GPUs.

-## Asymmetric computational graphs with DistributedDataParallel
+## Asymmetric computational graphs with Distributed Data Parallel

 Another, perhaps more subtle, peculiarity of our network is that it can generate asymmetric computational graphs across GPUs.
 In fact, some of the modules that compose the network are “optional”, in the sense that they are not always computed for all images.
 As an example, when the Proposal head doesn’t output any proposal, the Mask head is not traversed at all.
 If we are training on multiple GPUs with `DistributedDataParallel`, this results in one of the replicas not computing gradients for the Mask head parameters.